A Generalization of Arrow's Impossibility Theorem Through Combinatorial Topology: Appendix

 In Subsection \ref{subsec:N_D-scratch}, given a domain $D$, we formally construct the chromatic simplicial complex $N_D$.
 In Subsection \ref{subsec:DY-to-SY}, we show that for all $Y\subseteq X$, such that $|Y|\ge 2$, there exists a bijection between the set of all subpreferences of $D$ on $Y$, denoted $D|_Y$, and the set of all $(\binom{|Y|}{2}-1)$-simplices that only involve alternatives in $Y$, denoted $S(Y)$.
-These bijections allow us to talk about subprofiles and their corresponding simplices interchangeably.
 In Subsection \ref{subsec:WX-to-NWX}, we prove that there is a bijection between $W(X)$ to the set of facets of $N_{W(X)}$.
-This, together with any other result in Subsection \ref{subsec:WX-to-NWX}, were already proven by \textcite{Baryshnikov}, but we present them in this appendix for it to be a self-contained reference for the equivalence between the classical and the combinatorial topology frameworks.
-In Subsection \ref{subsec:FD-to-MD}, we prove that the bijection $\mathcal{B}\colon \mathcal{F}_D \to \mathcal{M_D}$ introduced in Section \ref{sec:transition_comb_top} is in fact a bijection.
-Finally, in Subsection \ref{subsec:missing_proofs}, we provide the missing proofs of Theorem \ref{thrm:equivProps} and \ref{cor:equivCorollary}.
+This, together with any other result in Subsection \ref{subsec:WX-to-NWX}, were already proven by \cite{Baryshnikov}, but we present them in this appendix for it to be a self-contained reference for the equivalence between the classical and the combinatorial topology frameworks.
+In Subsection \ref{subsec:FD-to-MD}, we show that, for any given $D$, there is a bijection between the set of all IIA-SWFs on $D$, denoted $\mathcal{F}_D$, and the set of all chromatic simplicial maps of the form $f\colon N_D \to N_{W(X)}$, denoted $\mathcal{M}_D$.
+All of these bijections allow us to refer interchangeably to subprofiles and their corresponding simplices, to strict total orders and their corresponding simplices, as well as to SWFs in $\mathcal{F}_D$ and their corresponding simplicial maps in $\mathcal{M}_D$.
+Finally, we provide the proofs missing in the main text, as well as some lemmas used for that purpose.